Overview

 Applicants educated in Canada

-Applicants must demonstrate English language proficiency and meet the following requirements or equivalents.
+Applicants must demonstrate English language proficiency and meet one of the below requirement options.

-• at least 60% in Math 30-1 or 75% in Math 30-2, AND,
+• at least 60% in Math 30-1 or 75% in Math 30-2, and

-• at least 60% in English Language Arts 30-1 or 75% in English Language Arts 30-2, AND,
+• at least 60% in English Language Arts 30-1 or 75% in English Language Arts 30-2, and

 • at least 60% in Physics 30.